So, are you like...

 ... a Montessori school?

 Our program and Montessori are similar in that children are given more freedom to make decisions about what interests them and how to pace themselves.
 The Montessori model asserts that a specially trained and caring teacher can guide a pupil to gain developmentally appropriate abilities better than a student could themselves.
-In contrast, our model gives students even more freedom to choose any activity, and makes no assumption about how individual children will learn.
+In contrast, our model gives students even more freedom to choose any activity, and makes no assumption about how individual children will learn, or indeed what a person should be learning.

 ... a Waldorf school?

 Waldorf and Pathfinder both care about the whole child.
 Both models do not require that children learn to read early, and both value deep and intensely involved play as crucial to the growth of children.
 The Waldorf model as founded by Rudolf Steiner has a specific developmental theory that informs timing and access to media and technology, and endeavors to move children in a particular direction of spiritual and social change.
 In contrast to Waldorf, we don't encourage any particular path of spiritual, social, or emotional growth.

 Our program is similar to unschooling at home in many ways.
 You could see our program as an "un-school."
 Both value self-directed learning without the use of coercion or extrinsic motivators and both trust that children will learn what they need to when they need it.
 However, students who attend our program get more time away from their parents in a consistent community environment of other children and adults, with different rules to navigate than at home.
 This enables them to take on much more responsibility for their own choices.
 It also enables them to practice living in a community with all of its rewards and challenges.